Thelonedevil/OTBProject/docs/chat-documentation.md

 Version 0.2.0

 ### Changelog
+* 0.3.0
+  - Release 1.1.1
+  - Added more special terms
+  - Added commands relating to quotes
 * 0.2.0
   - Release 1.0.0
   - Added descriptions of aliases and script commands that come with release